Temitope-Apatira/Temitope-Apatira/README.md

 <h4 align="center">
 I'm a freelance front End Developer based in Nigeria 🙏, I am passionate about design, coding, and web technologies❤️. <br />
 	I love to create clean and dynamic user interfaces.
-I'd love to learn a lot network and grow as a developer while also supporting other open source projects.
+I'd love to learn a lot, network and grow as a developer while also supporting other open source projects.
 </h4>
 <br>